 Not Monitoring Your Backups

 Backup jobs can fail, not run properly, or skip files.
-As a backup is running occasionally check your logs in order correct any problems before the next backup runs.
+As a backup is running, occasionally check your logs to correct any problems before the next backup runs.

 Not Encrypting Data

 Only one machine is used to read the data and write it to the backup destination.
-When a file is modified in anyway, the entire files is rewritten during a backup using a larger amount of band-with.
-With Single-tier backup it is not necessary to encrypt data and it does not allow access over the internet without the help of a third-party resulting in a compromise in security.
+When a file is modified in any way, the entire file is rewritten during a backup using a larger amount of band-with.
+With Single-tier backup, it is not necessary to encrypt data, and it does not allow access over the internet without the help of a third party resulting in a compromise in security.

 Syncrify offers multi-tier backups, allowing for backups to occur as data is modified and data recovery from each stage of modification.
-There is also no 3rd party involvement with Syncrify ensuring you are the only one who has access to your data.
-Syncrify is also equipped with Syncribox, a secure private cloud alternative to Google Drive and Dropbox as well as many other great features.
+There is also no 3rd party involvement with Syncrify ensuring you are the only one with access to your data.
+Syncrify is also equipped with Syncribox, a secure private cloud alternative to Google Drive and Dropbox, and many other great features.

-Every business will have a different plan in place to backup their data.
-With these tips in mind you can insure your backups will run more smoothly and securely.
+Every business will have a different backup plan to back up its data.
+With these tips in mind, you can ensure your backups will run more smoothly and securely.